 Indicators: Number of research output units (expressed as journal publications, conference proceedings, books, and creative outputs).
 Percentage of accredited journal publication output units in international journals.
 Research outputs per 'Permanent Instructional and Research'C1 staff member.
 Number of NRF-rated scholars and scientists and rating categories.
 Percentage of 'Permanent Instructional and ResearchC1' staff with doctoral degrees.
 Number of postdoctoral fellows (black and female).
 Number of registered and graduated master's students (black and female).
 Number of registered and graduated master's students (black and female).
-Number of registered and graduated master's under incubation have been provided with a safe environment to mature into sustainable entities that can contribute to growth at the UFS and the community.
+Number of registered and graduated honours students (black and female).
+Total funding from research contracts.
+The number of research projects that are under incubation have been provided with a safe environment to mature into sustainable entities that can contribute to growth at the UFS and the community.
 Percentage of signed licence agreements that have contributed to third-stream income.
 Growth of the Intellectual Property portfolio in proportion to the research portfolio.